TheRealSwayamShree/sakura/colors/dark-theme.md

-# Sakura Color Scheme - Dark Theme
+# Sakura Dark Theme 🌸

 The dark theme of the Sakura color scheme provides a sleek and elegant look with muted pastel tones.
 It is designed for comfortable viewing in low-light environments.